21.10.2022

 Due to the diversity of potential manifestations and areas of application, there is no one-size-fits-all recommended action.
 Instead, comprehensive advice is required in the individual case.

 In principle, however, the (current and future) data protection and IT security requirements must always be identified as early as possible and taken into account on the basis of a proper security and data protection concept.
 Especially in the case of IoT projects, the legally enshrined data protection principles of Privacy by Design and, in the case of user-oriented applications, Privacy by Default must be observed.
-We will be happy to answer any questions you may have on the Internet of Things!

 News on the AI Act: Logbook on the planned EU Regulation